tnt0216/Interview/Masters Code/README.md

 NAVIGATING FOLDERS:
 -------------------
-In the Masters-Code folder, there is a folder named "Final Code" that contains subfolders titled "Additional Graphs", "Excel Files", and "Mains".
+In the Masters Code folder, there are subfolders titled "Additional Graphs", "Excel Files", and "Mains".

 Additional Graphs: Contains a few short scripts for additional graphs we wanted to use in our papers.